jadnell555/reyes_109739_project01_HareshQuizGame/README.md

 *incorrectAnswer(win)* display if you had a correct or incorrect answer.
 The *gameOver(win)* and *youWon(win)* functions display
 if you won the game or if you lost.
 The function *totalCorrectAnswers(win, correct)* displays how many correct answers you had
 if you win, while the *getUser(win)* function gets the name of the user that is playing.
 Both of these functions are needed for
-the *printScore(usr, correct)* function that prints in a .txt file the user and his score.
+the *printScore(user, correct)* function that creates a .txt file that holds the user and his score.
 The *thanksAndCreator(win)* function
-just displays a thank you for playing and my name as the creator.
+just displays a thank you message and my name as the creator.
 Finally, the *game(win, questionList, answerList, availableLifes)*
 function holds the algorithm that performs the game.

 ## CONTACT: